mmcdermott/running_literature_review/README.md

 # Running Literature Review

-Here I'll maintain a running record of literature I've read, topics I've learned about, etc., to help cement my own learnings and allow others to benefit from it (eventually)
+Here I'll maintain a running record of literature I've read, topics I've learned about, etc., to help cement my own learnings and allow others to benefit from it (eventually).
+The list below is not necessarily up to date.

 ## Paper/Topic Queue
   - [ ] [Neural ODEs](https://arxiv.org/abs/1806.07366)